niemopen/niem-naming-design-rules/ndr6-outline.md

 * RDF, RDFS, and OWL – formal semantics
 * ISO 11179 – data element naming conventions

 One of NIEM's principles is to reuse well-known information technology standards when these are supported by free and open-source software.
-NIEM avoids reuse of standards that effectively depend on expensive COTS development or runtime software.
+NIEM avoids reuse of standards that effectively depend on proprietary software.
 When the NIEMOpen project defines a standard of its own, it also provides free and open-source software to support it.

 ## 3.4 The NIEM metamodel